Superfly210/invoice-viewer1/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Set up environment variables (REQUIRED)
+# Copy the example file and fill in your Supabase credentials
+cp .env.example .env
+# Edit .env with your actual Supabase URL, Project ID, and Publishable Key
+# See SECURITY.md for detailed setup instructions and security best practices

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```